liu12366262626/AlignVSR/readme.md

 # 1. Environment Setup and Preprocess
-We have adopted a consistent approach with the [AUTO-AVSR repository](https://github.com/mpc001/auto_avsr) for preprocessing the LRS2 and Single datasets.
-Then, following the steps from [AUTO-AVSR (preparation)](https://github.com/mpc001/auto_avsr/tree/main/preparation), we process the LRS2 and CNVSRC.Single datasets to generate the corresponding `train.csv` and `test.csv`.

 ## 1.1 AlignVSR Environment Setup

 This guide will walk you through the process of setting up the `AlignVSR` environment, installing necessary dependencies, and preparing for preprocessing.